grafana/loki/docs/clients/promtail/stages/json.md

   # Set of key/value pairs of JMESPath expressions.
 The key will be
   # the key in the extracted data while the expression will the value,
   # evaluated as a JMESPath from the source data.
+  #
+  # Literal JMESPath expressions can be done by wrapping a key in
+  # double quotes, which then must be wrapped in single quotes in
+  # YAML so they get passed to the JMESPath parser.
   expressions:
     [ <string>: <string> ... ]